allanes/detector_baches/README.md

 ## Introduction

-This project aids in obtaining a road-damage detection model for assessing potholes study.
+This project helps in obtaining a road-damage detection model for assessing potholes study.

 Here you will find how to speciallize YOLOv5 and YOLOv7 object detection algorithms in road damage.

+For the final pipeline, the cloud-based solutions where used: [Roboflow](https://roboflow.com/) for dataset storage, pre-processing and augmentations and Google Colab for training.

 ## Installation